dwenzel/t3import_export/Documentation/COMPONENT.md

 * [PostProcessors](./Components/POSTPROCESSOR.md)
 * [Finishers](./Components/Finisher.md)

 A set of standard components is included.
 You may write your own components and include them by configuration in TypoScript.

 There exist interfaces for each type of component.
 Your custom class **must** implement one of them.

 Please see [Overview](./OVERVIEW.md) for the general application flow.
-A more in-depth description of components can be found in the correspondend sections linked above.
+A more in-depth description of components can be found in the correspondent sections linked above.
 There are references for single components too.

 ## Disable Components
 Any component can be disabled.